 Given the number of breaches and thefts of password-protected data over the last several years, it is increasingly becoming obvious that passwords aren’t highly effective at enforcing secure accounts.
+Take a look into some Cybersecurity Statistics for yourself to see how prevalent cyber-attacks are becoming on businesses and personal devices and information.

 The problem is compounded, of course, by the fact that many users of digital devices don’t follow recommended steps for password security, such as choosing difficult phrases rather than easy-to-remember standbys like “password” or “1234” and changing their passwords regularly.